DarkgreyDevelopment/Werkr.App/README.md

 ## Additional Security Considerations:
 * Access Control
-  * The webserver has built-in user roles that make it easy to restrict access to key and sensitive parts of the system.
+  * The scheduler has built-in user roles that make it easy to restrict access to key and sensitive parts of the system.
+* Allowed Hosts
+  * Both the scheduler and agent can restrict access via an allowed hosts list.
-* Native 2fa support (TOTP) is built in to the webserver.
+* Native 2fa support (TOTP) is built in to the scheduler.

 <br/><br/>